-- a.
-A matter personal to a member of staff that is being considered by any meeting of the Staffing Committee, Town Clerk's Committee, Finance and General Purposes Committee, or any other meeting of Wells City Council, is subject to standing order 11. - b.
-Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of the Finance and General Purposes committee, of absence occasioned by illness or other reason and that person shall report such absence to the Town Clerk's Committee at its next meeting, as applicable. - c.
-The Chair of the Finance and General Purposes committee and/or Chair of the Staffing Committee shall conduct an annual appraisal of the work of the Town Clerk.
-The appraisal shall be reported in writing and is subject to approval by resolution by the Town Clerk's Committee. - d.
-Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chair of the Staffing committee or in his absence, the Vice-Chair, in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing committee. - e.
-Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk relates to the Chair or Vice-Chair of the Staffing committee, this shall be communicated to another member of the Staffing committee, which shall be reported back and progressed by resolution of the Staffing committee. - f.
-Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g.
-In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of the Staffing Committee, Town Clerk's Management Committee, Finance Committee, or any other meeting of Wells City Council, is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of Finance committee of absence occasioned by illness or other reason and that person shall report such absence to the Staffing committee at its next meeting. - The Mayor, the Chair of the Finance committee and Chair of the Staffing Committee shall conduct an annual appraisal of the work of the Town Clerk.
+The appraisal shall be reported in writing and is subject to approval by resolution by the Town Clerk's Committee.

+- d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chair of the Staffing committee or in his absence, the Vice-Chair, in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing committee - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk relates to the Chair or Vice-Chair of the Staffing committee, this shall be communicated to another member of the Staffing committee, which shall be reported back and progressed by resolution of the Staffing committee - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).